 I hope all is well.

-Today, five members of our house went to the beach, me included, of course.
-It was a small impromptu that we had.
-We all wanted to go to
+Today, five members of our house went to the beach, me included,

 the beach and do some service.